RonAdames/telegram_flowise/README.md

-# Telegram_Bot_Flowise
+# Telegram Bot Flowise
-This is a Telegram Bot 🤖 using Flowise API call giving a lot of posibilities with langchain tecnology.
+This is a Telegram Bot 🤖 using a Flowise API call giving a lot of posibilities with langchain tecnology.